How to Make Perfect Cinnamon Rolls

 I am not going to pretend that cinnamon rolls are a health food, but here are some interesting nutritional facts about cinnamon:

-- Reduces blood sugar levels and treating Type 2 Diabetes: Several studies have shown improved insulin sensitivity and blood glucose control by taking as little as ½ teaspoon of cinnamon per day.
+- Reduces Blood Sugar Levels: Several studies have shown improved insulin sensitivity and blood glucose control by taking as little as ½ teaspoon of cinnamon per day.
 Improving insulin resistance can help in weight control as well as decreasing the risk for heart disease.

-- Studies have shown that smelling cinnamon may boost cognitive function, memory, performance of certain tasks and increases one's alertness and concentration.
+- Boosts Cognitive Function: Studies have shown that smelling cinnamon may boost cognitive function, memory, performance of certain tasks and increases one's alertness and concentration.

 National Cinnamon Bun Day!